 The topics covered each year are shown on each year group's curriculum map.

 We aim for our children to be digital creators, effective communicators and responsible citizens.
 We recognise the importance of computing as a lifelong learning tool and key skill in an ever-evolving digital world.

 Computing is taught in a variety of ways at Briary; specific skills are taught during dedicated lessons using our suite of desktop computers or tablets.

-Through the new programme of study for Computing, the children will learn how computers and computer systems work; they will design and build their own programs; develop their ideas using technology and create a range of content.
-The computing curriculum focuses on 3 areas: computer science, digital literacy and information technology.
+Through the programme of study for computing, the children will learn how computers and computer systems work; they will design and build their own programs; develop their ideas using technology and create a range of content.